0x444454/Commodore-6309/README.md

 At the moment:

 - The 6510 code only displays a message telling that a 6510 has been detected.
 Don't expect any more than that.
-- The 6309 code sets up the VIC-II and runs some test programs.
-Use joystick to select tests (see below).
+- The 6309 code is a machine-code monitor with disk-load and autoboot capabilites.

 I use the _BackBit CornBit_ flash ROM to simplify development.
 This requires a custom ROM programmer, but has nice features like hosting multiple ROMs and select them using jumpers.
 Other Flash ROM products can be programmed using a standard EPROM programmer like the XGecu.